Lynky combines the Google Assistant with a touchscreen and a smart home hub

-The Lynky makes its debut on Indiegogo on Tuesday, and you'll supposedly be able to use the device just like Google's smart speaker, the Google Home ($129.00 at Dell Home).
+The Lynky makes its debut on Indiegogo on Tuesday, and you'll supposedly be able to use the device just like Google's smart speaker, the Google Home.
 The Lynky uses the same digital assistant, simply called Google Assistant.
 Give a voice command and you can play music, access your calendar, search the web or control your smart home.

 Like the Amazon Echo Show, the Lynky combines the functionality of a voice assistant with a touchscreen.
 The Echo Show offered all of the functionality of the original Echo -- a competitor to Google Home -- thanks to Amazon's assistant Alexa, and allowed you to make video calls.
 Unlike the Echo Show, the Lynky's screen will focus more on smart home assistance than video calls as the device doesn't appear to have a built-in camera.

 With Wi-Fi, Bluetooth and Zigbee built-in, the Lynky can act as a smart home hub.
-Smart lightbulbs, smart locks, and small smart sensors for your doors and windows frequently don't talk directly to your router as signalling with Wi-Fi takes a lot of battery.
+Smart lightbulbs, smart locks and small smart sensors for your doors and windows frequently don't talk directly to your router, as signaling with Wi-Fi takes a lot of battery.
 These devices communicate with a specialized frequency such as Zigbee and need a bridge to translate their message to send it to the cloud.
 The Lynky will act as that bridge for a variety of devices, so you won't need to buy a separate hub for your motion sensors or smart bulbs.

 You'll be able to control compatible devices with your voice via the Google Assistant.
 You'll also be able to control them with the touchscreen and set up scenes to control multiple devices with a single touch.